Forquosh/My-Git/README.md

 # My Git Implementation in Python

   This project is a simple Git implementation in Python, built from scratch to demonstrate core functionalities of Git, including cloning a repository, writing objects, creating commits, and more.
+It was written and tested throughout the "Build your own git" challenge on Codecrafters.
 The code supports several key Git commands and can be expanded upon for learning purposes.

 ## Features